Nine Dead After Indonesian Capital Hit By New Year Flooding - UrduPoint

 Nine people died after Indonesia's capital was hit by its deadliest flooding in years, authorities said Wednesday, as torrential rains on New Year's Eve left vast swathes of the megalopolis submerged

-Jakarta, (APP - UrduPoint / Pakistan Point News - 1st Jan, 2020 ) :Nine people died after Indonesia's capital was hit by its deadliest flooding in years, authorities said Wednesday, as torrential rains on New Year's Eve left vast swathes of the megalopolis submerged.
+Thousands were evacuated to temporary shelters as electricity was switched off in scores of waterlogged neighbourhoods across greater Jakarta, home to about 30 million people, with some train lines and one of the city's airports also shut.
+Indonesia's National Disaster Mitigation Agency called on residents to leave flood-hit areas.

-Electricity was switched off in hundreds of waterlogged neighbourhoods across greater Jakarta, home to about 30 million people, with some train lines and one of the city's airports also shut.
+A 16-year-old was electrocuted by a power line, while three more people died of hypothermia, according to the disaster agency.

-A 16-year-old was electrocuted by a power line, while three more people died of hypothermia said Jakarta disaster management agency head Subejo.
+"My son's body was covered with newspaper when my two other children passed by," said Fadrid, who identified himself as the dead teen's father.

-"We're hoping that the floodwaters will recede, but if the rain keeps up it'll continue," said the official, who like many Indonesians goes by one name.
+"People asked them whether they knew the victim.
+If they hadn't been passing by, we wouldn't have known my son had been killed," he told AFP.

 Among the victims was an elderly couple trapped inside their home in a district where floodwaters reached as high as four metres (13 feet) after a river burst its banks.